 When to Contact a Health Professional

-Discuss the condition with your child's health care provider if you are concerned.
+Discuss the condition with your baby's health care provider during a routine examination if you are concerned.

 Lucky AW.
 Transient benign cutaneous lesions of the newborn.
 In: Eichenfield LF, Frieden IJ, Mathes EF, Zaenglein AL. Neonatal and Infant Dermatology.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 7.